-When a new employee joins a firm after a career transition, a coach may help the individual get familiar with their responsibilities.
+When a new employee joins a firm after a career transition, a coach may help them familiarize themselves with their responsibilities.
 This coaching is beneficial for meeting team goals.
-An employee must learn new skills to succeed in their new roles following a career change.
+Employees must learn new skills to succeed in their new roles following a career change.

 Managers may help their staff by teaching them established approaches to problem-solving, such as:

 - Brainstorming involves a group of employees meeting to generate ideas and collaborate.

 - Visualizing the issue asks employees to sketch a problem, link it to possible solutions, and provide instructions on how to execute the resolutions.

 - Storyboarding entails developing illustrations that tell a tale about an issue and its possible solutions.

 By coaching employees in problem-solving techniques, managers can empower them and spend more time on strategy.